Hectare: Decimilliare

 The decimilliare (dma, sometimes seen in cadastre area evaluation of real estate plots) is 1/10,000 are or one square decimetre.
+Such usage of a double prefix is non-standard.
+The decimilliare is (100 mm)2 or roughly a four-inch-by-four-inch square.
+(The decimilliare is smaller by approximately 3.1%.)

 Centiare

 The centiare is one square metre.

 Deciare

 The deciare (rarely used) is ten square metres.

 Are

 The are (/ɑːr/ or /ɛər/) is a unit of area, equal to 100 square metres (10 × 10 m), used for measuring land area.
 It was defined by older forms of the metric system, but is now outside the modern International System of Units (SI).
 It is still commonly used in speech to measure real estate, in particular in Indonesia, India, and in various European countries.